-Single-site, In-District projects that are located within a county or sponsored by a Tribal Nation that has not received disbursed AHP General Fund subsidy from the Bank for housing units during any of the previous three (3) calendar years prior to the 2023 General Fund(i.e. any disbursement occurred during 2019 or prior) are eligible for three (3) additional points.

-Multi-site, In-District projects with at least 50% of units located within a county or sponsored by a Tribal Nation that has not received disbursed AHP General Fund subsidy from the Bank for housing units during any of the previous three (3) calendar years prior to the 2023 General Fund (i.e. any disbursement occurred during 2019 or prior) are eligible for three (3) additional points.
+- In-District projects sponsored by a Tribal Nation are eligible for three (3) additional points. - Single-site, In-District projects that are located within a county that has not received disbursed AHP General Fund subsidy from the Bank for housing units during any of the previous three (3) calendar years prior to the 2024 General Fund (i.e. any disbursement occurred during 2020 or prior) are eligible for three (3) additional points. - Multi-site, In-District projects with at least 50% of units located within a county that has not received disbursed AHP General Fund subsidy from the Bank for housing units during any of the previous three (3) calendar years prior to the 2024 General Fund (i.e. any disbursement occurred during 2020 or prior) are eligible for three (3) additional points.